Belmond Palacio Nazarenas

 Cuzco’s location and altitude result in only two seasons: rainy and dry.
 The rainy season typically lasts from November to March, with the heaviest rains arriving in January and February.
 The best time to visit Cuzco and the surrounding area is during April-October.
 Though daytime temperatures rest in the mid-to upper 60s throughout the year, the city sees fewer rain showers during its winter months.
 Bring warm clothing as night-time temperatures dip into the low 30s and 40s due to the altitude.

-Call us on to start planning your vacation to Belmond Palacio Nazarenas or take a look at our itineraries to Cuzco Sacred Valley and Machu Picchu
+Call us on to start planning your holiday to Belmond Palacio Nazarenas or take a look at our itineraries to Cuzco Sacred Valley and Machu Picchu

 Belmond Palacio Nazarenas is a stunning former palace and convent and has emerged from years of restoration to become one of Cuzco's finest hotels.
 Owned and run by the exclusive Belmond group of hotels and has the only outdoor pool in Cuzco.